antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 This grid shows the datasets that are available to you.
 Every row is a dataset and every column contains a characteristic.
-In order to find datasets of interest, you can use the filter and sorting options next and directly underneath the column headers.
+In order to find datasets of interest, you can use the filter and sorting options next to and directly underneath the column headers.

 * Type **Okuzono** in the textfield underneath the header *Author* and click the row of the dataset with **75** samples (column *N*).